 Rounded versions of the above described shapes.

-The devices are made of a very smooth, hard material, most likely plastic for costs and light weight, facilitating good air flow.
+The devices are made of a very smooth, hard material, most likely plastic for cost and light weight, facilitating good air flow.

 The devices may have a thin, soft layer on the motherboard side that is coated with reusable adhesive.
 The soft layer is malleable and does not rebound, allowing the device to be pressed down over small surface mount components that may be on the motherboard in front of the blockage(s).
 Not applicable when device shapes are built in to components or headers.